Process Capability Analysis

 What you'll learn

 - Learn to build histograms and compute the capability statistics in Microsoft Excel

 - Calculate and interpret process capability indices like Cp, Cpk, Pp, Ppk and Cpm.

 - Understand the exact differences between Cpk and Ppk

 - How to apply Process Capability Analysis to manufacturing improvement projects or new parts

 - Interpret the results of a capability study to drive process improvement

-- Advanced PCA topics such as dealing with one-sided tolerance and non-centered process targets, estimating percent defective using capability indices, and combining PCA with quality costing.
+- Advanced topics such as one-sided targets, estimating % defective using capability indices, skew, and kurtosis

 - Basic knowledge of manufacturing